Mongolian Beef Stir-Fry with Ramen Recipe

 It’s like a blank canvas, ready to absorb the flavors of the savory sauce.

-Soy sauce and hoisin sauce are the dynamic duo of this dish.
-The soy sauce adds a salty, umami flavor, while the hoisin sauce brings a sweet and tangy depth.
+Soy sauce is the main ingredient of this dish.
+The soy sauce adds a salty, umami flavor to this recipe.

 Fresh Ginger and Garlic